 ½ teaspoon baking powder

 1 cup finely chopped Medjool dates, pits removed

 2 tablespoons whole milk

-1 cup raw brazil nuts, chopped roughly
+1 cup raw brazil nuts or pecans, chopped roughly

 3 large eggs

 Adjust an oven rack to the middle position, then preheat the oven to 325ºF.